The long running and hugely successful Personal, Fair and Diverse (PFD) campaign has around 5000 champions across organisations in the NHS.

 - raise your voice for others who find it difficult to make themselves heard

 - think about the little things you can do in your day-to-day role to put patients first and to ensure that everyone has equal opportunities and treatment

 - share feedback from patients about how to improve services or make them more inclusive.

 The Facebook group we have created is a self managed, closed group bringing PFD champions together to discuss PFD related work in a safe environment with like minded colleagues.
 Our group only has PFD champions in it so you can feel comfortable having conversations, raising issues, celebrating achievements and sharing stories from your trust.

-To join, please go to our closed Facebook group by clicking on this link.
+To join, please go to our closed Facebook group.

 To help you promote a personal, fair and diverse organisation, you can use the logo on your website, in newsletters and in your social media communications.
 If you are interested in ordering our PFD badges, please email us at firstname.lastname@example.org and we will share the details of the supplier.